emmantolu/hng-bash/README.md

 		logging "User $user added to group $group." done
 ```
-The user is added to any additional groups, creating those groups if they don't exist.
+The groups are separated by a comma and the file separator is used to add these groups into an array which is looped through for the user to be added to, creating those groups if they don't exist.

 9. Setting Home Directory Permissions: